Marco Pomante: Pescara

 After Pescara relegated to Serie C1, Pomante returned to Pescara and was a regular starter of the team.
 He signed a new 3-year contract in April 2008.
 But on 31 August 2009 he left for Andria BAT of the same group.
-Pescara promoted back to Serie B as the group A runner-up and Andria BAT just able to survive by winning the relegation play-off of group A.
+Pescara was promoted back to Serie B as the group A runner-up and Andria BAT was just able to survive by winning the relegation play-off of group A.

 In August 2010 he was loaned to Prima Divisione newcomer Nocerina.
-He wore no.83 shirt before left the team.
+He wore the no.83 shirt before he left the team.

 International

 He played once for Italy under-21 Serie B representative team against Bosnia and Herzegovina U21, as right back.
 U21 Serie B won the eastern neighbor 3–2.